shakes76/PatternFlow/recognition/ISIC_UNET/README.md

 **Author:** Isabel Peters
 **Student number:** 45371756

-The ISIC (International Skin Imaging Collaboration) dataset is a collection of images of skin cancer, and accompanying segmentation maps.
+The ISIC (International Skin Imaging Collaboration) dataset is a collection of images of skin cancer and their corresponding segmentation maps.
 The skin cancer images are in colour, and the segmentation maps have two classes - the foreground/cancer in white, and the background in black.
 This algorithm trains a deep-learning model based on the [UNet](https://arxiv.org/abs/1802.10508v1) architecture to produce these segmentation maps.

 ![UNet model architecture diagram](figures/UNet_architecture.png)

 This algorithm implements the UNet architecture similar to the above image.
 The UNet architecture comprises of two pathways - the context (down/encoding) pathway, and the localisation (up/decoding) pathway.
 The context pathway repeats the same layers 4 times, with the number of filters doubling and the layer size halving each time.
 The localisation pathway repeats the same layers 4 times, with the number of filters halving and the layer size doubling each time.
 This results in the output prior to the final convolution and segmentaion layers being the same size as the first context layer.
-Skip connections, in the form of concatenation, link the context layer and the localiation layer of the same depth, aid in recovering lost information and enhance model performance.
+Skip connections, in the form of concatenation, link the context layer and the localiation layer of the same depth and aid in recovering lost information to enhance model performance.
+Segmentation output is done via a convolution with 2 filters (as there are two segmentation classes) and a softmax activation to output probabilities.

 ## Installation